CTLCV

 In 2008, Connecticut passed its first Environmental Justice bill that opened the possibility of community engagement and informational meetings regarding the impacts of “affecting facilities”.
 While the bill was a good first step at establishing community-based accountability, it did not specify any repercussions for actors who did not comply with its clauses.

-An improved Environmental Justice Law would give communities a voice in defending their right to a healthy life and deciding where polluting facilities are to be located.
-In 2020, the legislature raised HB 7008, (now Public Act 20-6), An Act Concerning Enhancements to The States Environmental Justice Law.
+In 2020, the legislature passed Public Act 20-6, An Act Concerning Enhancements to The States Environmental Justice Law.
+This improved Environmental Justice Law gives communities a voice in defending their right to a healthy life and deciding where polluting facilities are to be located.

 Benefits of Public Act 20-6: